 Vulnerable Self Assessment Tool for Businesses

-Self Assessment Toolkit has been launched for Businesses.
+The Vulnerable Self Assessment Tool has been launched for Businesses.
 The toolkit will protect your business against terrorism.

 The VSAT is an online tool aimed at small to medium enterprises that may not have necessarily considered themselves as, or even ‘part of’ a crowded place or being vulnerable to an attack.